Skip to main content

 M.S.
 '15 Psychology, Ph.D.
 '18 Psychology

-Beth Ann is an associate professor in the Psychology Department at Slippery Rock the University.
-Her research interests involve the learning, motivation, and involvement of hormones in developing and maintaining drug addiction-like behaviors.
-Specifically, the investigation of potential behavioral and pharmacological treatments for drug addiction-like behaviors.
+Beth Ann is an associate professor at Slippery Rock University in Sharon, Pennsylvania.
+Her research focuses on the role of hormones in learning, motivation, and the development of drug addiction-like behaviors.
+She is exploring potential behavioral and pharmacological treatments for these behaviors.

 Elizabeth Riley